Rome Sightseeing Passes comparison

 Pros of the Rome Tourist Card

-• Skip-the-line access: Save precious time by avoiding long queues at Romeโ€™s busiest tourist attractions.
+• Skip-the-line access: Save time by avoiding long queues at Romeโ€™s busiest attractions.

 • Digital convenience: All tickets are sent directly to your phone.
 No need to print or pick anything up.